Skip to content

 On 25 March, the Regional Planning Interests (Condamine Alluvium) and Other Legislation Amendment Bill 2026 was introduced to Queensland Parliament for consideration.

 A copy of the Bill is available for review on the Queensland Legislation website.
-Further information will be published by the Parliamentary Committee in due course.
+The Bill has been referred to the Primary Industries and Resources Committee for detailed consideration.
+More information about the committee can be found on the Queensland Parliament website.

 Supporting information